Mentorship

 Coaching is often pictured as leading a team to victory on the field, whereas mentoring is mostly pictured as professional advising and teaching.
 But it's essential to know that both coaches and mentors are equally important for different parts of our lives and development.

-This article will help you understand the difference between coaching and mentoring, why it is important in the workplace, and how to ingrain it in your managers and front-line employees.
+This article will help you understand the difference between coaching and mentoring, why it is important in the workplace, and how to ingrain it in your corporate culture.

 What is coaching and mentoring in the workplace?